luigiplr/netify-jump/README.md

 ### Requirements

-Netify Jump requires a computer running Windows 7 or above with a wifi adaptor and/or dongle. <br>
+ - PC running Windows 7 or above with a wifi adaptor and/or dongle. <br>
 Mac & Linux support is in the works and coming soon!
+ - English set as system language (alternative language support in next release)

 ### Screenshots